aimms/documentation/dataexchange/mapping.rst

 * the :token:`AimmsExcelMapping` element, the mandatory root of an Excel mapping.
 It can contain multiple :token:`ExcelSheetMapping` elements.
 * the :token:`ExcelSheetMapping` element, a mapping element used to map an Excel sheet
+* the :token:`RowMapping` element, a mapping element used to map a row in an Excel sheet
-* the :token:`ExcelColumnMapping` element, a mapping element used to map the value of a column in an Excel sheet
+* the :token:`ColumnMapping` element, a mapping element used to map the value of a column in an Excel sheet

 Mapping attributes
 ======================